miketheprogrammer/go-thrust/README.md

 Todo:

 - [ ] Queue Requests prior to Object being created to matain a synchronous looking API without the need for alot of state checks
+- [ ] Remove overuse of pointers in structs where modification will not take place
 - [ ] Add Window Support
   - [X] Basic Support
   - [ ] Complete Support